Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency

-\subsubsection{\bf Network traffic}
+In our simulations, as listed in Table \ref{tab:normalization}, all training scenarios use $N_{train} = 25$ devices and a transmission range of $X_{train}=50$m.
+For testing, we vary the number of devices $N_{test}$ from 25 to 100 and vary the transmission range $X_{test}$ from 30m to 80m.
+We generate separate mobility traces for the training and testing scenarios.

+\subsubsection{Network Traffic}

-We vary the amount of traffic over time by modeling flow and packet arrivals and flow durations.
-To generate traffic, we model flow arrivals using a Poisson distribution with parameter $\lambda_F = .001 N / 25$, scaling the number of flows as a function of the number of devices $N$ in the network.
+We vary the amount of traffic over time by modeling flow arrivals, packet arrivals, and flow durations.
+To generate traffic, we model flow arrivals using a Poisson distribution with parameter $\lambda_F = .001 N / 25$, scaling the number of flows (and thus the amount of congestion) as a function of the number of devices $N$ in the network.
 We model flow durations using an exponential distribution with parameter $\lambda_D=5000$ and packet arrivals on flows using a Poisson distribution with parameter $\lambda_P$ = 0.01.
-A simulation starts with $\lambda_F \lambda_D$ initial flows.

-Each device has a packet queue with a maximum length of $B=200$, beyond which additional packets are dropped.
-A packet's TTL field is initialized to $TTL_{test} = 3000$.
-We use a large TTL to ensure no packet is dropped.
-To ensure that normalization of the feature TTL values was consistent in both training and testing for the DeepRL agent, we normalize the TTL feature by $TTL_{train} = 300$.
+A simulation run starts with $\lambda_F \lambda_D$ initial flows.
+Each device has a queue with a maximum size of $B=200$ packets, beyond which additional packets are dropped.
+A packet's TTL field is initialized to $TTL_{train} = 300$ during training and $TTL_{test} = 3000$ during testing.
+We use a large testing TTL to ensure no packet is dropped due to an expired TTL.